-When an ordinary capital increase is requested, the shareholders' decision will depend on the objective underlying the request and whether or not preemptive rights are maintained.
-The maximum limits for Ethos are 50% of share capital if pre-emptive rights are guaranteed and 15% if they are limited or waived, unless the purpose of the issue, duly motivated, justifies a higher proportion.
+In the case of requests for an ordinary capital increase, the decision of the shareholders depends on the objective pursued by the company and on whether or not the preemptive rights are maintained.
+In the case of requests for general financing purposes, Ethos accepts in principle a capital increase of 33.3% of the share capital at the time of authorisation if the pre-emptive rights are guaranteed and 10% if they are limited or waived, unless the purpose, duly justified, justifies a higher amount.